JakeG2004/JakeG2004/README.md

 # Hi!
-My name is Jake.
+My name is Jake!

 ## About Me:
 - Computer Science student at the University of Idaho
 - Indie Game Dev
 - Bassist and percussionist

-## Here's What I'm Working On:
+## ⏰ Here's What I'm Working On:
 - Making a game every month that I'm in school
 - Developing my skills as a computer scientist